UGAIForge/Documents/Endpoints/file.md

 ## Request Body (Batch Updates)

-You can now send multiple updates in a single request.
+You can send multiple updates in a single request.
 Each update describes a path in the JSON (array of keys/indices) and the new value to set.
 If any update fails (due to invalid path, type mismatch, or out-of-bounds index), **none** of the updates are committed.

 ### Schema